flodelage/jestocke_test/README.md

 # Roman numerals converters

 ## Content
-This program contains 2 own functions which can:
+This program contains 2 own functions which can convert:
 - a Roman numeral into a classical number ('V' -> 5)
 - a classical number into a Roman numeral (5 -> 'V')